mkorthof/chrupd/README.md

 _(in that order, top to bottom)_

-The folder that was used will be shown/logged and a shortcut will be created on the Desktop called 'Chromium', which links to chrome.exe
+The folder that was used will be shown and a shortcut will be created on the Desktop called 'Chromium', which links to chrome.exe

+A log is saved to "chrupd.log" in the same dir as the script.

 ## Scheduled Task